 On June 21, 2019, the UT Board of Trustees unanimously approved a resolution creating the Oak Ridge Institute at the University of Tennessee.
 The establishment of ORI at UT forges a path of increased collaboration and alignment, and will enhance Tennessee’s ability to provide top-tier talent in areas of national need.
 ORI at UT will maximize coordination of the many joint programs at UT and ORNL, bring together colleges and departments across UT campuses and ORNL and remove barriers to collaboration that will usher in world-class interdisciplinary graduate research and education.

 - Soren Sorensen

 - Xin Sun

-To offer your ORI@UT ideas and suggestions email ORI@tennessee.edu
+To offer your ORI at UT ideas and suggestions email ORI@tennessee.edu